 - Help us understand who you guys are – we don’t know you at all, so help us learn.

 - Read through our questions first.
-If you’re not clear on what we’re seeking, it’s no problem to contact us to ask for clarification.
+If you’re not clear on what we’re seeking, check the FAQ. if you cannot find the answer there, it’s no problem to contact us to ask for clarification.

 - We say family… but it’s fine if it’s just you, or if there’s no kids, or whatever.

 - Not just a puppy.
 The new dog will only be a puppy for a few months… but for the next ~12 years, it’ll be an adult dog.
 A new puppy is fun and exciting, but most of the time you spend will be with an adult dog, so be careful not to focus your answers only on the first few months (but don’t ignore the first few months either!).